sylabs/singularity/e2e/README.md

   set, they will be used to generate `docker-config.json` files, which will be placed inside the `.singularity` subdir of the "fake" user homedir and the fake `/root` (see above).
+  - By supplying login credentials to DockerHub in this fashion, one can run e2e tests without hitting the rate-limits that apply when accessing DockerHub anonymously.

 #### The local Docker/OCI registry